Nicholas Walters

 Nicholas "Tha Axe Man" Walters (born 4 January 1986) is a Jamaican professional boxer.
-He held the WBA featherweight title from 2012 to 2015 and challenged once for the WBO junior lightweight title in 2016.
-Walters quit boxing in the seventh round of his world title fight against Ukrainian Vasiliy Lomachenko in Las Vegas, remaining on his stool following round 7.
+He held the WBA featherweight title from 2014 to 2015, having previously held the Regular version from 2012 to 2014.

 Personal life

 Born in Montego Bay, Walters attended the Roehampton Primary and Anchovy High School.
 Walters is nicknamed "The Axe Man".
 He is the son of former boxer Job Walters.
 He began boxing at the age of ten and had his first professional fight at the age of 22 against Estaban Ramos of Panama.

 Amateur career

-Walters had a successful amateur career prior to turning professional, winning the 2005 and 2006 Caribbean Championships gold medal at featherweight, and falling short at the 2007 World Championships at featherweight against Bashir Hassan and in 2008 at the America´s Olympic Qualifier at featherweight against Miguel Marriaga.
+Walters had a successful amateur career prior to turning professional, winning the 2005 and 2006 Caribbean Championships gold medal at featherweight, and falling short at the 2007 World Championships at featherweight against Bashir Hassan and in 2008 at the America's Olympic Qualifier at featherweight against Miguel Marriaga.
 He later went on to defeat Marriaga as a professional.

 Professional career

 Walters captured the WBA Fedelatin title in 2009, and successfully defended it four times.
-He won the vacant WBA (Regular) World Featherweight title on 8 December 2012, against Colombian Daulis Prescott during the annual KO Drugs Festival in Jamaica, via seventh round knockout.
+He won the vacant WBA (Regular) World Featherweight title on 8 December 2012, against Colombian Daulis Prescott during the annual KO Drugs Festival in Jamaica, via seventh-round knockout.